sagemath/trac_to_gh/Issue 5967.md

 # Issue 5967: ElementWrapper: A class for wrapping Sage or Python objects as Sage elements

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5967

 Original creator: nthiery